 In the fall semester, the Office of Mission & Ministry sponsors a luncheon for all newly hired faculty and staff members.
 New employees are accompanied by their department chairs or supervisors to join in a festive lunch marking their incorporation into the Iona community.
 At the luncheon, a current staff or faculty member of the Iona community shares their personal reflection on how they live the mission of Iona University.

 Held annually during Heritage Week, the Loftus Dinner features the presentation of the Br.
 Arthur Austin Loftus Award to an outstanding Christian Brother.
 Long-serving faculty, administrators, and staff members are also honored.

 Hugh J. McCabe Memorial Award For Social Justice

-The College presents the Hugh McCabe Award for Social Justice each year to a faculty, administrator, or staff member who embodies an exemplary commitment to social justice.
+The University presents the Hugh McCabe Award for Social Justice each year to a faculty, administrator, or staff member who embodies an exemplary commitment to social justice.
 Awardees have demonstrated through their work and contributions their exceptional dedication to social justice in building a more just and peaceful world.

 Called and Gifted

 Each year in the fall, we are invited by the Edmund Rice Christian Brothers to send Iona employees to a lovely retreat house on the Hudson River for two and a half days of reflection on the history of the Edmund Rice Christian Brothers, with special concentration on the founder, Blessed Edmund I. Rice.
 There are representatives from Edmund Rice Christian Brothers' schools throughout the United States, creating opportunities to compare and reflect on the Essential Elements of an Edmund Rice Christian Brother education.
 One result is a sense of connectedness to a larger, extended "Edmund Rice Family."